Call 24/7 For Treatment

 Call (877) 855-0765 for 24/7 help with treatment.

-Learn MoreCodac Eleanor Slater Hospital is a methadone addiction treatment center in Cranston, Rhode Island.
-It is situated in Providence County at 3 Regan Court, 02920 zip.
-Codac Eleanor Slater Hospital provides intensive outpatient treatment, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
-Codac Eleanor Slater Hospital provides methadone/buprenorphine for pain management, suboxone prescription and buprenorphine maintenance.
-Other than methadone treatment, Codac Eleanor Slater Hospital offers group counseling, substance use education and hepatitis education, counseling and support.
-Codac Eleanor Slater Hospital provides medication-assisted treatment to men and women.
+Learn MoreCodac Eleanor Slater Hospital is a methadone clinic in Cranston, RI.
+It is located in Providence County at 3 Regan Court, 02920 zip.
+Codac Eleanor Slater Hospital provides regular outpatient treatment, outpatient detoxification and outpatient treatment.
+Codac Eleanor Slater Hospital provides relapse prevention from naltrexone, suboxone prescription and naltrexone administration.
+Other than methadone treatment, Codac Eleanor Slater Hospital offers individual counseling, substance use education and hepatitis education, counseling and support.
+Codac Eleanor Slater Hospital provides medication assisted treatment to women and men.

 Learn MoreTreatment at a suboxone clinic in Cranston is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.